ludwekin/ludwekin.github.io/_posts/2025-08-25-hardware-sharing.md

 ---

-title : " 40w/year 的硬件开发工程师，看看他的经验分享？"
+title : " 40w/year of a engineer"

 published : false